 Stimulants like meth and cocaine achieve their energizing and often euphoric effects on the body because they contain chemicals that mimic these neurotransmitters when interacting with the brain.
 As such, the body produces higher levels of dopamine for longer periods, leading to what's known as a "high" or a "rush."

-One common misconception is that meth and speed are the same drug.
+One common misconception is that meth and speed are the same drugs.
 While it's true that methamphetamines are sometimes sold as speed, it's more likely that speed obtained illegally on the street is actually made of amphetamines.

 Amphetamines are much more commonly used in the medical sector to treat disorders like ADHD or insomnia.